vrugtehagel/yozo.ooo/src/docs/components/query/index.md

 </script>
 ```

 Inside the effect, we make sure the button was actually rendered, after which we know we can safely query it.
-In fact, top-level querying simply does not work here; conditional elements do not render until the component is connected, so `js`query('button')`` would return `js`null`` if we run it in the top level of our logic.
+In fact, top-level querying simply does not work here; conditional elements do not render until the component is connected, so `query('button')`{js} would return `null`{js} if we run it in the top level of our logic.

-Note that this specific example could be much simplified using an [`@click`](/docs/components/template/events/) attribute on the button element, avoiding the need for the `js`connected()`` hook and the `js`effect()`` altogether.
+Note that this specific example could be much simplified using an [`@click`](/docs/components/template/events/) attribute on the button element, avoiding the need for the `connected()`{js} hook and the `effect()`{js} altogether.

 ### The shadow itself

-The `js`query()`` function takes the shadow root as base for querying, if it has one.
+The `query()`{js} function takes the shadow root as base for querying, if it has one.
 However, in some cases, one might need a reference to the shadow root itself.
-This is outside of the scope of `js`query()``, and instead the recommended solution is to use the element internals API through [`.attachInternals()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/attachInternals), like so:
+This is outside of the scope of `query()`{js}, and instead the recommended solution is to use the element internals API through [`.attachInternals()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/attachInternals), like so:

 ```yz
 <title>get-shadow</title>